RENTAL EXPENSES IRELAND – High Court decision in Revenue Commissioners v Thomas Collins

 3. The names and addresses of the beneficial shareholders if the Treaty Exemption under Section 23A(2) applies.
 If, however, the company is controlled by a company whose shares are traded on a stock exchange in an EU or DTA country then the registered office of that company will be required.

-If your company is deemed to be tax resident in Ireland then it will be liable to tax on its worldwide income/profits in Ireland and not just the profits generated in Ireland.
-If it is not deemed to be Irish tax resident, then it will only be liable to Irish tax on Irish source or generated income/profits.
+If your company is deemed to be tax resident in Ireland then it will be liable to tax on its worldwide income/profits in Ireland.
+In other words, not just the profits generated in Ireland.

-The 2014 Finance Act, which came into effect on 1st January 2015, amended the corporate tax residence rules contained in Section 23A TCA 1997 to address concerns about the “double Irish” structure.
+The first question to ask yourself is how to determine the residence of the company.
+The 2014 Finance Act, came into effect on 1st January 2015.
+It amended the corporate tax residence rules contained in Section 23A TCA 1997.
+The aim was to address concerns about the “double Irish” structure.

 • A company incorporated in Ireland will be deemed to be Irish tax resident.